brucificus/SqlChic/Readme.md

 post.Owner.Id.IsEqualTo(99);
 ```

-**important note** Dapper assumes your Id columns are named "Id" or "id", if your primary key is different or you would like to split the wide row at point other than "Id", use the optional 'splitOn' parameter.
+**important note** SqlChic assumes your Id columns are named "Id" or "id", if your primary key is different or you would like to split the wide row at point other than "Id", use the optional 'splitOn' parameter.

 Multiple Results
 ---------------------
-Dapper allows you to process multiple result grids in a single query.
+SqlChic allows you to process multiple result grids in a single query.

 Example: